Instant Network Transfers

 DISABLEDregardless of any other results.
 Source capability is unaffected by this gate because pulling funds does not use OCT.

-If both gates pass, Highnote scores two verification checks independently — ANI (Account Name Inquiry) and AVS (Address Verification System) — then combines them.
+If both gates pass, Highnote scores two verification checks independently (ANI and AVS) then combines them.
 CVV is also part of the verification request but does not affect capabilities status; it only factors into the issuer's approve or decline decision.

 ANI compares the cardholder name you submit against the name on file with the issuer.
 Because pulling funds demands stronger identity confidence, ANI applies stricter thresholds to the source capability: